tlakomy/tlakomy-site/content/blog/notes-aws-step-functions/index.md

 ## Pricing:
 - Free tier - 4,000 state transitions per month (note that it does not automatically expire at the end of your 12 month AWS Free Tier term and is available to both existing and new AWS customers indefinitely)
 - State transitions - $0.025 per 1000 state transitions (that is - $25 per one million state transitions).
 It's one of the most expensive services on AWS.

+## Managing execution state
+- A function recieves the current execution state as input
+- A state can also define its `InputPath` so a whole exeuction state does not need to be passed in as an input
+- We can map the value returned from a Lambda function to a `ResultPath`, e.g.: `"ResultPath": "$.n"`

+## Error handling:
+- Each error can be retried separately and has its own retry count
+- An error can define an `IntervalSeconds` (the time between retries), `BackoffRate` (multiplier between retries) and `MaxAttempts`
+- Note that an error with `MaxAttempts` set to 0 won't be retried
+- A state can also define a `Catch` clause which will, well, catch errors once their retry count is over

+## Limits:
+- Maximum open executions: 1,000,000
+- Maximum execution time: 1 year (enough for `npm install`, lmao)
+- Maximum execution history size: 25,500 events
+- Maximum execution idle time: 1 year
+- Maximum execution history retention time: 90 days
+- Maximum input to a Task is 32kB (larger inputs should be stored in S3)

 # Concepts (source: https://states-language.net/spec.html)